-Mars has fascinated humans since time immemorial.
+Mars has fascinated people since time immemorial.
 Our knowledge of the red planet has increased exponentially throughout the space age.
 In this course you will learn about the fly-bys, orbiters, landers, rovers, and helicopter that have visited Mars.
-The science gains depend on the engineering of the spacecraft and scientific instruments, and we will also talk about their development and operation.
+The science gains depend on the